 40 years after their first activation, the metro lines are now gradually being modernised in terms of trains as well as infrastructure.
 The speed control system will be renewed, allowing for the passage interval between each train to go from 150 seconds to 120 seconds.
 Alongside the joint section of both lines (being from Gare de l'Ouest to Merode), the passages will increase from 24 to 30 per hour.

 At an initial stage, 43 new trains will be ordered.
-To secure accommodation and maintenance, a new depot will be built beyond the current Erasmus terminus in Anderlecht, precisely below the Louis Simonet boulevard.
+To secure accommodation and maintenance, a new depot will be built beyond the current Erasmus terminus in Anderlecht, precisely below the Henri Simonet boulevard.

 A long expected metro